 Although we’ve briefly covered MPREG before with videos of hunky, large-bellied cisgender guys in labor, we didn’t mention how often MPREG pops up in slash fanfic (imagine a pregnant Harry Potter being cared for by Draco Malfoy) or fan art (MPREG furries occur regularly).

-While you might wonder how men get pregnant in the first place, first remember that some transmen already get pregnant in real life.
-As for cis guys, some MPREG fetishists have dreamt up the idea of a secret “male vagina” hiding directly in the anus with its own female-like reproductive system; it gives a whole new meaning to “food baby,” although some MPREG babies actually get delivered through the male urethra—though we’re not sure how exactly.
+While you might wonder how men get pregnant in the first place, first remember that some transmen indeed can.
+As for cis guys, some MPREG fetishists have dreamed up the idea of a secret “male vagina” hiding directly in the anus with its own female-like reproductive system, though some MPREG babies actually get delivered through the male urethra.

-There’s even a fantasy taxonomy known as the “omegaverse,” with omega “carriers” getting impregnated by alpha or or beta “seeders.”
-The fantasy sex can involve “knotting” where the top’s penis gets so engorged that it gets trapped in the bottom until climax, much like with dogs.
-There’s even a lesbian omegaverse where female alphas have female penises—hot.
+There’s even a fantasy taxonomy known as the “omegaverse,” where omega “carriers” are impregnated by alpha or beta “seeders.”
+The fantasy sex can involve “knotting,” where the top’s penis gets so engorged that it gets trapped in the bottom until climax, much like with dogs.
+There’s even a lesbian omegaverse where female alphas have female penises.

-MPREG pops up occasionally in mainstream media—anyone remember Arnold Shwarzenegger’s 1994 film Junior or that Futurama episode where Kip, the male alien, gets pregnant?
+MPREG pops up occasionally in mainstream media — anyone remember Arnold Schwarzenegger’s 1994 film Junior or that Futurama episode where Kip, the male alien, gets pregnant?
 MPREG even has its own entry in tvtropes.org under “Mr. Seahorse,” a reference to the fact that male seahorses give birth.
 (Isn’t biology amazing?)

-The Psychology: For some, MPREG is entirely about emotional closeness and intimacy between men; MPREG videos and art show male couples being very sweet, vulnerable and nurturing, something we rarely see in porn.
+The Psychology of This Unusual Fetish: For some, MPREG is entirely about emotional closeness and intimacy between men; MPREG videos and art show male couples being very sweet, vulnerable and nurturing, something rarely seen in porn.
 For others, MPREG remains inherently erotic and sexual as it involves literal daddies and breeding.
 MPREG fantasies can also bleed over into “feeder” fantasies of men growing large with food.

 The MPREG fetish also contains a noteworthy gender component that idealizes sexual equality.
 Lyric, the administrator of MPREG Central (the internet’s largest MPREG community), explains: